 - e.
 Click Next.
 The Files window appears. - 5.
-From the Files window, you will identify which files and folders you want to back up.
+From the Files window, you will identify which files and directories you want to back up.
 You can elect to back up all local drives by clicking the Back up all local drives check box.
-You can also administer the list of folders and files from this window by inserting new entries in the list, making changes, or deleting entries from the list.
+You can also administer the list of folders and files from this window by inserting new entries in the list, making changes, or deleting entries from the list. - a.
+Enter the pathname or directive that you want to back up in the text field. - b.
+Click Add. - c.
+Repeat Step a to continue to add path names and directives. - d.
+Click Next.
+The Backup Type window appears.